-The paper entitled “A Calculus for Amortized Expected Runtimes” by Kevin Batz, Benjamin Kaminski, Joost-Pieter Katoen, Christoph Matheja and Thomas Noll has been accepted for presentation at the 46th ACM SIGPLAN Symposium on Principles of Programming Languages (POPL 2019).
+The paper entitled “A Calculus for Amortized Expected Runtimes” by Kevin Batz, Benjamin Kaminski (Saarland/UCL), Joost-Pieter Katoen, Christoph Matheja (DTU Lyngby) and Lena Verscht has been accepted for presentation at the 50th ACM Symposium on Principles of Programming Languages (POPL).
 The paper presents a weakest precondition-style calculus to determine the amortized expected run-time of randomized […]

 Philipp Schroer and Joost-Pieter Katoen receive a Research Award from WhatsApp, through its parent company, Meta Platforms, Inc. for their research proposal “A Deductive Verification Infrastructure for Probabilistic Programs”.
 Out of 62 research proposals that were submitted to WhatsApp Privacy Aware Program Analysis, 6 projects have been awarded.
 For more information, see here.

 The paper entitled “Encoding inductive invariants as barrier certificates: synthesis via difference-of-convex programming” by Qiuye Wang, Mingshuai Chen, Bai Xue, Naijun Zhan, and Joost-Pieter Katoen has been accepted for publication in the journal Information and Computation.
 The paper presents a novel condition on barrier certificates that witnesses unbounded-time safety of differential dynamical systems and provides […]